 The original CPP will be kept in the Dean’s Office and on the college website.
 Each person formally involved in the hiring and promotion process will be sent the link to the college website; all new faculty members shall be sent the link to the college website by the first day of appointment.

-The CPP will be revisited and revised when the current CBA (2016-2019) expires and a new CBA is renegotiated and ratified by the UFE membership and the EWU Board of Trustees.
-This document may also be revised in the interim as needed to reflect either relevant changes in university policies and/or departments and programs or university-level alterations to policies that affect faculty FAPs, workload, or hiring.
-A recommendation from the standing CPC will be required to initiate changes that are not due to a new CBA.
-No changes can be permitted that would conflict with the current CBA.
+The CPP will be revisited and revised when the current CBA (2019-2022) expires and a new CBA is renegotiated and ratified by the UFE membership and the EWU Board of Trustees.
+This document may also be revised to reflect changes in university policies and/or departments and programs or university-level alterations.

 The College of Arts, Letters, and Education integrates discovery, creativity, personal reflection, and professional exploration to encourage holistic development of the mind, body, and spirit.